A Framework for Inherently Interpretable Optimization Models: Introduction

-\paragraph{Our Contributions.} We briefly summarize our main contributions and give an overview of the paper structure. \begin{itemize} \item We present a framework for inherently interpretable optimization with uncertainty in the objective function.
-This model offers flexibility regarding the explanatory rule which can be chosen to suitably address the target audience.
+\paragraph{Our Contributions.} We briefly summarize our main contributions and give an overview of the paper's structure. \begin{itemize} \item We present a framework for inherently interpretable optimization with uncertainty in the objective function.
+This model offers flexibility regarding the \DR which can be chosen to suitably address the target audience.
 Additionally, choosing the decision criterion is left to the end user in order to maintain a generally applicable approach (see Section~\ref{sec:model}).

-\item We discuss this framework with respect to an explanatory rule representable via a univariate binary decision tree and focus on the Laplace criterion, which optimizes the set of solutions and the explanatory rule with regard to the average outcome.
+\item We discuss this framework with respect to an \IDR representable via a univariate binary decision tree and focus on the Laplace criterion, which optimizes the set of solutions and the \DR with regard to the average outcome.
 We examine the computational complexity of the problem and present a greedy approach for such models.
 A distinct advantage of the greedy method is that in some settings, any solution algorithm for the nominal optimization problem can be utilized (see Section~\ref{sec:discussion}).

-\item We provide insights into extensions of the model that can incorporate meta data, uncertainty in the constraints rather than the objective, a multivariate decision tree as explanatory rule, as well as a variant where additional costs are associated with the provision of potential realizations (see Section~\ref{sec:extensions}).
+\item We provide insights into extensions of the model that can incorporate meta data, uncertainty in the constraints rather than the objective, a multivariate decision tree as \DR, as well as a variant where additional costs are associated with the provision of potential realizations (see Section~\ref{sec:extensions}).

-\item In a computational study, utilizing a shortest path setting, we show that the proposed greedy heuristics performs well compared to solving the optimization problem and we provide insights into the quality loss for demanding the existence of an explanatory rule.
+\item In a computational study, utilizing a shortest path setting, we show that the proposed greedy heuristic performs well compared to solving the optimization problem and we provide insights into the quality loss for demanding the existence of an \IDR.
 In the experiments we utilize both artificial as well as real-world data (see Section~\ref{sec:exp}). \end{itemize}